 Loading Events

-Photonics Initiative Fall 2024 Seminar Series: David Burghoff
+Photonics Initiative Seminar: David Burghoff

-Nonlinear photonics in the mid-infrared and terahertz
+Nonlinear Photonics in the Mid-Infrared and Terahertz

 Abstract – Optical sensing at long wavelengths presents significant opportunities and significant challenges.
 The longwave infrared and terahertz ranges are renowned for their potential to sense molecules in a variety of contexts, such as high-speed chemical imaging, disease detection, and environmental monitoring; however, their promise has yet to be fulfilled due to a lack of compact broadband sources and low-loss integrated photonics platforms.
 The most important sensing challenges require extremely wideband sources to achieve specificity and selectivity, but to date, there are no technologies that are compact, bright, and broadband.